|

 the prosecution.
 Prosecutors often use domestic violence experts

 to testify about patterns of domestic abuse.
+Men

 are victims too.
 Male on female violence gets all the publicity.